Skip to Content

-The zipper cut consists of action that occurs when a player without the ball cuts from the low post area or the corner, generally through the lane, to the top, usually via a down screen, as a method of getting open to receive the ball.
+The zipper cut comprises action that occurs when a player without possession of the ball cuts from the low post or corner area, generally through the lane, to the top, usually via a down screen, as a method of getting open to receive the ball.

 The zipper cut is potentially effective because it could be utilized primarily as an entry to implement additional offensive actions such as on-ball screens, off-ball screens, or isolation situations.